 Some observations can be made immediately.
 In general, subjects make use of all available information, private experience and publicly provided statistics.
 However, comparing the tables, it is apparent that the coefficients on the information variables are much bigger in the AN treatments than in the NS treatments.
-This may partly explain the comparatively limited unravelling in the AN treatments.
-(The second reason for less unravelling is, of course, as we have discussed above, the greater number of subjects who do not change their behaviour at all and always pass at the same nodes.)
-On the other hand, there appears to be some significant unconditional passing in the NS treatments which also puts a bound on unravelling.
+However, at node 6 when stakes reach £9.60 subjects start to ignore public imprecise public information but still rely on it when it is node-specific.
+We summarize our findings on the treatments with public information in